There's a lot of ways to write a blog post.

 What is __?

 The "What is" blog post accomplishes two things: it defines a methodology, industry term, or trend, and presents a definition.
-Marketers can also add some context to the definition, with a piece such as What Is Digital Marketing?
-How And Why It Has Changed Us.
+Marketers can also add some context to the definition, with a piece such as What Is Digital Marketing?.
 Not only does the post answer the what, it goes into more depth and provides some background.

 Alternatively, the "What is" post could be a question to make the reader think, such as What Is Your Most Urgent and Important Work?
 Either way, it's an effective post for hooking the reader and engaging them in topics that they're already searching for.